mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 quality eakhyasear and will select a more ornate model.
 These special features do not affect accuracy or reliability.

-Taoyuhrir (Heavy Machine Gun, TL7):Taoyuhrir (Heavy Machine Gun, TL7): This is a massive drum- fed machine gun that fires explosive bullets.
+Taoyuhrir (Heavy Machine Gun, TL7):Taoyuhrir (Heavy Machine Gun, TL7): This is a massive drum-fed machine gun that fires explosive bullets.
 In human terms, it is a support weapon but an Aslan male can carry it and use it as a personal weapon.
 The roar of the taoyuhrir heralds a hail of destruction.
 The taoyuhrir requires the Heavy Weapons (MPA) skill.